Raphael-Boichot/Knowledge-repo-about-the-Kong-Feng-GB-BOY-COLOUR/README.md

 ## Modded GBC vs GB Boy Colour: note the butchered aspect ratio and the blue hue
 ![](/Pictures/GB_Boy_Colour_vs_GBC_front.jpg)

-The modded GBC used in comparison is equipped with a quite dim transflective LCD.
+The modded GBC used in comparison is equipped with a quite dim transflective LCD (must be a AIO TFT Display if I remind well).
 So the GB Boy Colour LCD display is dim and very blue shifted.

 ![](/Pictures/GB_Boy_Colour_vs_GBC_side.jpg)